Quantifying the homology of periodic cell complexes: The Mayer-Vietoris Spectral Sequence

 $K$ has a cellular decomposition into planar squares.
-We choose the fundamental domain $[0,1)^3$ of $\R^3$ with respect to $T$ and let $V$ be the the smallest subcomplex of $K$ containing $K\cap[0,1)^3$ (as we might study in a simulation). $V$ resembles a $3$-cube with no interior and two sides removed as below.
+We choose the fundamental domain $[0,1)^3$ of $\R^3$ with respect to $T$ and let $V=K\cap[0,1]^3$. $V$ resembles a $3$-cube with no interior and two sides removed as shown in Figure~\ref{fig:intersecting_planes} (center).

 Let $X_n$ be the union of $n\times n\times n$ ($n>2$) adjacent copies of $V$ with periodic boundary conditions imposed, and cover $X_n$ with (translated) copies of $V$.
-Taking coefficients with a field $\F$, the non-trivial part of the blow-up complex $E^0$ will be as follows.
+Taking coefficients in a field $\F$, the non-trivial part of the blow-up complex $E^0$ will be as follows.

 A simple cellular homology calculation gives the $E^1$ page below.